Test of Chinese as a Foreign Language: Comparison with HSK

-The new Chinese Proficiency Standard, effective on July 1st 2021, adds 300 required characters to every level, therefore the amount of words that must be studied increases exponentially.
+The new Chinese Proficiency Standard, effective on July 1, 2021, adds 300 required characters to every level and adds three more levels, therefore the amount of words that must be studied increases exponentially.
 According to the new Chinese Proficiency Standard, levels 1, 2, 3, 4 in the coming HSK would be more difficult than its 2010 version, and less so in levels 5 and 6.
-The more difficult levels (7-9) would equivalent to CEFR level C.
+The more difficult levels (7–9) would be equivalent to CEFR level C.

 Format

 TOCFL tests four language skills: Listening, Reading, Speaking, and Writing.

 Listening

 Novice has three sections.
 There are 25 multiple-choice questions in total.
 This test takes approximately 25 minutes.

 Band A has four sections: Picture Description, Single-round Dialogue (questions with picture options), Multiple-round Dialogue (questions with picture options), and Dialogue (questions with text options).
 There are 50 multiple-choice questions in total.
 This test takes approximately 60 minutes.

 Band B and Band C have two sections: Dialogue and Monologue.
 There are 50 multiple-choice questions with text options.
 This test takes approximately 60 minutes.